alain-andre/prime/doc/prime.fr-FR.md

 Méthode: count
 -------------

-Returns the number of items in the object.
+retourne the number of items in the object.

 ```js
 var data = {firstname: 'Neil', lastname: 'Armstrong', age: 82}